vars1ty/HybridBar/README.md

 - Top and Bottom pinning;
 - Transparency (+ blur if your compositor allows for blurring surface layers);
 - Experimental system tray via `stray`;
-- Different monitors for each configuration
+- Different monitors for each configuration;
+- Flexible experimental scripting through [Rune](https://github.com/rune-rs/rune/)

 ## I have no config
 If you installed outside the AUR, copy the example from `examples/config.json` into `~/.config/HybridBar/`.